plotti/2000kcal/README.md

 1. Its healthy
 2. You can be lazy while dieting
+3. It helps you to shop the right things.
-3. You will save money!
+4. You will save money!

 ## EXAMPLE of a 2kcal Pack

-Caloric Goals:

-- 2000 kcal
+- Caloric Goals: 2000 kcal

-Recommended Nutritional Values (see e.g. http://www.myfitnesspal.com):
+- Recommended Nutritional Values (see e.g. http://www.myfitnesspal.com):
  - 125g Carbs
  - 46g Fat
  - 227g Protein

-Optimally this pack is cheap and easy to prepare.
+- Optimally this pack is cheap and easy to prepare.
 Compare 14.95CHF of the pack vs. 60 CHF (10CHF for breakfast at bakery, 25CHF for lunch in a restaurant, and 25 CHF for dinner in a restaurant).

 ### BREAKFAST
     2/6 of a pack of croissants: https://www.openfood.ch/de/products/14153